Special Education (Minor)

 What is special education?

-In the special education minor,you will engage in a critical examination of disability and study fundamental issues of values, purposes and practices in education systems.
-The concept of disability has a dual nature.
-It is an object of protection that recruits efforts and resources to develop all individuals’ abilities, and to ensure their meaningful, full participation in society.
-Disability has also been a conduit for exclusion and inequity, withlong-standing intersections with race, language, class and gender, among others.
-The minor can be combined with other majors, and provides a pathway to the Education Department's professional graduate preparation programs.
+In the special education minor, you will engage in a critical examination of inclusive education and study fundamental issues of values, purposes, and practices in public education systems.
+The concept of disability in education has a dual nature.
+It has been represented as a mechanism of protection within schools that recruits efforts and resources to develop all individuals’ abilities and to ensure their meaningful, full participation in society.
+Disability identification has also been a mechanism for exclusion and inequity, including long-standing intersections with race, language, class, and gender, among others.
+This minor can be combined with other majors and can provide an accelerated pathway to the Education Department's professional graduate preparation programs, particularly the M.Ed. in special education.

 Why study special education at UNH?

-We believe that students identified with disabilities, like all students, are entitled to a meaningful and full education.
-In this minor, you will have opportunities to examine and work within justice-oriented and coalition-building activities that seek to transform the marginalization mechanisms that exist within formal and informal educational settings.
-Community engagement is central to the mission of the Education Department, and you’ll have an array of opportunities as a result of our strong collaborative relationships with schools and community agencies, regionally and internationally.
-In addition, the department offers several options for continuing studies in special education through graduate and post-graduate studies.
+We believe that all students, including students identified with a disability, are entitled to a meaningful and full education.
+Community engagement is central to the mission of the Education Department, and you’ll have an array of opportunities to pursue because of our strong collaborative relationships with schools and community agencies, both regionally and internationally.
+In addition, the department offers several options for continuing studies in special education through graduate studies.
+The special education minor is particularly appropriate for undergraduates who may seek admission into the accelerated M.Ed. in special education at UNH.

 Potential career areas